Admiring1005/VSGT/readme.md

 **UCF101-24:** The data source is the UCF101 data set (behavior recognition), and each video corresponds to an action.
 When multiple people appear, UCF101-24 only marks the position and action label of the action subject person.

-**Dataset annotation format:** The spatiotemporal data set annotation format used in this article is:  ava and multisports. **HIA and UCF101-24, and JHMDB all implement the generation of ava and multisports format annotations, which can be used directly in mmaction2.**
+**Dataset annotation format:** The spatiotemporal data set annotation format used in this article is:  ava and multisports. **Both HIA and UCF101-24 implement the generation of ava and multisports format annotations, which can be used directly in mmaction2.**